Custom VHH Nanobody Development Services

 Do we only get the amino acid sequence at the end of STEP 1 or also the protein?

-No, if desired, we also provide the DNA sequence of the nanobody itself.
-The amino acid (and DNA) sequence of any spacer and/or linker is not provided because this is part of an additional service (Step 5 and/or 6).
-If it concerns a proprietary spacer and/or linker, a non-exclusive license can be granted regarding its worldwide use.
+No. For nanobodies obtained from immune libraries, we can, if desired, provide the DNA sequence of the nanobody itself.
+The amino acid (and DNA) sequence of any spacer, linker, or proprietary framework is not disclosed, as these are part of additional services (Step 5 and/or 6).
+Where proprietary spacers and/or linkers are used, a non-exclusive or exclusive license can be granted for their worldwide use.

 Do you guarantee a number of unique nanobody binders from your library?

-Yes, if we accept the target you supply (the protein is pure enough, large enough and can be immobilized on a 96-well plate), we guarantee the selection and delivery of at least 2 unique binders.
-If the selection process of multiple selection rounds does not result in 2 unique binders, we will start a second selection process free of charge in a 96-well plate.
-If this still results in less than 2 binders, we will ultimately only charge 50% of the agreed price for this step.
+Yes, if we accept the target you supply (e.g., sufficiently pure, large enough, and suitable for immobilization on a 96-well plate), we commit to a best-effort selection process.
+Our goal is to deliver at least two unique binders.
+For most targets this is realistic, but please note that 100% guarantees cannot be given—some proteins or epitopes are inherently difficult.
+If the first selection round does not yield two unique binders, we will repeat the process free of charge.
+Should this still result in fewer than two binders, we will only charge 50% of the agreed price for this step.

 What is the quantity and quality of the expressed nanobody from step 2?